 It’s difficult for any newcomer to make a mark in films that have not done well at the Box Office.
 Heropanti in May 2014 was a launch pad for Jaggu Dada’s son, Tiger.
 Although Tiger did make his presence felt, it was Kriti with her elegance that strolled through her litmus test.
 She gave a balanced performance, carrying off every scene with ease, never once trying to get into the space of Tiger when in the same frame or shouting out too loud with her body language.
 She was just there, playing the role of Dimpy, not trying to be bubbly or chirpy!

-Next followed the disaster called Dilwale, but even in that ruin she shone.
-With nothing much to do, Kriti simply immersed herself into every scene she was present in and gave it her best shot.
+Next followed the disaster called Dilwale, but even in that ruin, she shone.
+With nothing much to do, Kriti simply immersed herself in every scene she was present in and gave it her best shot.
 Her grace and easy charm moved from the screen onto the audience.

 And that is exactly what Kriti has been doing, making the best of every film offered to her.
 There’s no denying the fact that her hit is round the corner.
 Bareilly Ki Barfi, directed by Ashwiny Iyer Tiwari is due to hit the theatres in a few weeks.
 Hopefully, this comedy will allow Kriti a script to display her vast range of emotions.

-Till then, she continues in her quite, confident gait, with no element of arrogance, as she moves from one film to another.
+Till then, she continues in her quiet, confident gait, with no element of arrogance, as she moves from one film to another.